molekilla/hapi-passport-saml/README.md

 A Hapi plugin that wraps passport-saml for SAML SSO (as SP) with support for multiple strategies

+## Looking for donators or sponsors for this project, or hire me as freelance?
+Contact me at molekilla at gmail

 **Version 2.1.0 is compatible with Hapi 17.
 For previous version, stay with 1.x.x**

 ## Current release